hornetmadness/pfsense-voucher-printer/README.md

 Rolls from pfSense are store in a sqlite3 database.
 Since this uses [SQLAlchemy](https://www.sqlalchemy.org/) most any databases should work since I dont use dialects.

-You should secure this with a username and password and run it behind a real webserver list nginx or apache which provides the means for security.
+You should secure this by running it behind a real webserver like nginx or apache which provides the means for security.

 FYI, if you try to run this in a desktop web browser, it might seem like its not working.
 Thats because the output generated after clicking the button is meant to only be supported by Android [bluetoohprint app](https://play.google.com/store/apps/details?id=mate.bluetoothprint).